vla15/GA-Project-3/README.md

 ## Running tests

 Run `cd/ ui && ng test ` to execute the unit tests.
-To run selenium tests, go into the src folder of the root directory, right click the UserApiFeature Test and select run.
+To run selenium tests, go into the src folder of the root directory, right click the UserApiFeature, NavigationTest, and JobsApiFeature and select run.